mbrukman/modeling-mindsets/manuscript/template-mindset.md

-# Bayesian Inference
+# Title

 Short and precise description of the modeling mindset

 ---

-If you haven't read the [chapter on statistical inference](#statistical-inference), I recommend you do it first, since Bayesian inference is easier understood when you have a good grasp on statistical inference.

-TODO: A describing image
+A describing image

-TODO: A description based on intuition
+A description based on intuition

 ## Simple Example

 ---

 Central mathematical formula (maybe even create a box for it)

 ## Assumptions